lit-apps/lit-app/packages/cmp/field/record/releaseNotes/launch.md

 The respondent can record a voice answer by clicking on the `record` button.
 He/she can pause the recording by clicking on the same button again.

 A slider indicates the recording time.
-It turns to a warning color when the recording time reached 80% of the maximum recording time.
+It turns to a warning color when the recording time reaches 80% of the maximum recording time.
 A warning message is also displayed.

 A recording field has a maximum recording time.
 When the maximum recording time is reached, the recording is automatically set as completed.